nicholaswagner/warforthecrown/readme.md

 Use callouts to include additional content without breaking the flow of your notes.

 To create a callout, add `[!info]` to the first line of a blockquote, where `info` is the _type identifier_.
 The type identifier determines how the callout looks and feels.
-To see all available types, refer to [Supported types](https://help.obsidian.md/callouts#Supported types).
+To see all available types, refer to https://help.obsidian.md/callouts.

 ---

-> [!info]
+> [!info]+
 > Here's a callout block.
 > It supports Markdown, Embeds, the Wikilinks, etc
 >